September 15, 2020 –

 Chuck had planned on joining us but domestic responsibilities got in the way.
 He did suggest I tie up some Crickets to use on the Carmans this evening.
 It is Tim’s closest river, and the furthest for me, about 40 miles.
 No big deal.

 …in the 70’s but has not since.
 Our plan is to do some exploring and then fish.

-We agreed to meet at 2:30 on this cool day (62 degrees and the water is 64) with the sky overcast with smoke from the western fires.
-I want to show him the various “Gates” and how to access the river.
+We agreed to meet at 2:30 on this cool day (62 degrees and the water is 64), the sky overcast with smoke from the western fires.
+I show him the various “Gates” and how to access the river.
 Chuck let us know that there is a tree down by Gate F, blocking the way further upriver.
 Too bad as I was hoping to fish G or H. It probably was just as well as it gave us more time to look at the downstream sites.

 No one is here.

 Gate A then C and then E, all empty, although a car came in behind us as we made the turn into E. They kept going, to F we assume, regardless of where they thought they might go.
 We decided to stay and fish E. It is about 3:30.